ahmedabouelnaga/ahmedabouelnaga/README.md

 • 🎓 I'm currently a Junior at Columbia University studying Computer Science.

-• 💻 I'm currently learning Software Engineering, Penetration Testing, and Networking.
+• 💻 I'm currently learning Full Stack Development and Penetration Testing.

 • 👥 I'm looking to collaborate on open-source projects.

-• 💭 Ask me about Anything.
+• 💭 Ask me about Penetration Testing, Network Security, and Backend Development.

 • 📫 How to reach me: abouelnagaa2004@gmail.com